meientau/consoleracer/README.md

 # consoleracer
 The simplest game ever as a kata.

-When I had got my first computer, I switched it on, and it said:
+When I got my first computer, I switched it on, and it said:

 ![Atari 600XL says: Ready](ready.png)